 The statutory framework defining what activities require resource consents is the Resource Management Act (RMA) 1991.
-The RMA is administered locally by Tasman District Council, a unitary authority through the Tasman Resource Management Plan (TRMP) which sets out policies, objectives and rules controlling activities to ensure they meet the purpose and principles of the RMA.
+Tasman District Council, is a unitary authority.
+Council administers its RMA responsibilities through the Tasman Resource Management Plan (TRMP), which sets out policies, objectives and rules controlling activities to ensure they meet the purpose and principles of the RMA.